Lake Jackson - Drinking Water Engineering Services

 HR Green also provided the design for LAS fees at Well No. 15 and Well No. 17, including sizing the feed systems in accordance with TCEQ design requirements for capacity and storage.
 For the short-term, the LAS chemical feed system is anticipated to include (2) chemical feed pumps with bulk storage in an individual bulk container (IBC) tote to be temporarily installed in an exterior location to meet the anticipated schedule for conversion back to chloramines.

-The City also anticipates the design of a pre-manufactured chlorine chemical feed building for long-term operations.
+The City of Lake Jackson also anticipates the design of a pre-manufactured chlorine chemical feed building for long-term operations.
 Additional bulk and/or day tanks could be provided in the future in the pre-manufactured chemical feed building.